aSemy/qwic-test/readme.md

 - Production D starts on day 9 and ends on day 11

-In this example, it’s not possible to carry out all the productions because the periods for B and C overlap.
+In this example, itâ€™s not possible to carry out all the productions because the periods for B and C overlap.
 3 productions maximum can be carried out: A, D and C.

 ### Constraints

 startingDay > current date

-0 < quantity < 100000
+0 < quantity of possible schedules < 100000

 0 < duration < 1000